-Boeing CEO Muilenburg gets through day one of D.C. hearings on the 737 MAX mostly unscathed
+‘I would walk before I would get on a 737 MAX’: Boeing CEO Muilenburg faces hostility but gets through first day of hearings

 Calling the MAX aircraft “flying coffins,” he shouted that “you were lying to us” and accused Boeing of “putting profits over safety.”

-Sen. Jon Tester, R-Mont., declared “I would walk before I would get on a 737 MAX … I see corners being cut.”
+Sen. Jon Tester, D-Mont., declared “I would walk before I would get on a 737 MAX … I see corners being cut.”

 Tester then moved on and Muilenburg never did seize the opportunity to respond to this remark and offer reassurance to air travelers who might feel the same way.